mlflow/mlflow/docs/source/R-api.rst

 Set Experiment Tag

-Sets a tag on an experiment.
+Sets a tag on an experiment with the specified ID.
 Tags are experiment metadata that can be updated.

 .. code:: r